home

 About Me

-A member of the Beer Can Collectors of America since 1977 (member #13056), I have been collecting beer cans since about 1975 (with a long time out for graduate school).
-I mainly collect flats (and a few cone tops and zips) from the northeastern quarter of the US.
-That way I save beer cans from the "rust belt" (I'm from Ohio), New England (my wife is a New Hampshire native), as well as from Maryland and Virginia (where I live now).
+A member of the Beer Can Collectors of America since 1977 (member #13056), I have been collecting beer cans since 1976 (with a long time out for graduate school and a new career).
+I mainly collect flats, cone tops, and straight steel tab tops (all sizes) from the District of Columbia, Hawaii, Kentucky, Maryland, Ohio, and Virginia.
+I also collect many of the 1950s sets and a few Micro cans from DC and Dayton, Ohio.

 Press

-Mentions of Rustycans.com (or of my collection) in the press (including blogs). (each link opens a new window)
+Mentions of Rustycans.com (or of my collection) in the press, including blogs. (links each open a new window)

 Mentioned on the NOVA-Antiques Blog (August 3, 2008)